marklogic-community/grove-react-ui/README.markdown

 ## Customizing

-**NOTE: This section is currently out-of-date!
-Updates coming soon.**

 As you work with your Muir Project, you will soon want to customize it.
 To understand the design of the UI-Toolkit and how to customize it to your needs, is most important to understand how to use Muir to quickly create a MarkLogic-backed project - and then to customize it.
 For this, please *read [the Advanced Guide to Muir Guide](docs/GUIDE.markdown)*.

 For those seeking to contribute to the project, our evolving [Best Practices document](docs/BEST_PRACTICES.markdown) are designed to get contributors on the same page and to communicate some of our goals.
 The [Contributing document](docs/CONTRIBUTING.markdown) has additional concrete advice for contributors.
 Please read both.